hemantjanrao/qa-automation-coding-challenge/testable-flows.md

 number of
     allowed requests or restrict user once API rate limit reached.
-7. Should app allow Adam to filter only his students or any user from the github? going forward we can implement feature where Adam can only filter his students repo not other users.
+7. Should app allow Adam to filter only his students or any user from the github? going forward we can implement feature where Adam can only filter his students repo and not other users.